A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Numerical Experiments

 \subsubsection{Run-through-queue Experiments: Infinite-server Queue}

 Consider an infinite-server queue, in which the service time distribution is set as a log-normal distribution with mean 0.2 (in hours) and variance 0.1.
 We use the trained DS-WGAN model to generate $n=300$ iid copies of arrival process $\tilde{N} = \{\tilde{N}(t):t\in[0,T]\}$.
 We run each of the generated arrival processes into the infinite-server queue, generating $n=300$ independent realizations of the queueing operations on $[0,T]$.
 For results demonstration, we record the number of customers $V(t)$ in the system at time $t$, for which $t$ ranges over the end of each minute.
 We compute the expectation and variance of $V(t)$ as a function of time using the $n=300$ realizations of the queueing operations.
 We compute a 95\% confidence interval (CI) for both the expectations and variances by repeating the experiments for 100 replications, and plot the confidence interval in light blue in Figure \ref{fig:CIR}.
-We plot the true function value as blue solid polylines as a benchmark.
-The true function value is computed by independently simulating 3,000 replications of the queueing operations using the true underlying arrival process model, discretized at the resolution of $\delta = 0.001$.
+We also plot the benchmark value of expectations of variances in blue solid polylines.
+The benchmark value is estimated from using the true underlying arrival process model, by independently simulating 3,000 replications of the queueing operations, discretized at the resolution of $\delta = 0.001$.
+Figure \ref{fig:CIR} shows that the queueing performance associated with the arrival process generated by the trained DS-WGAN model matches the benchmark.

-Figure \ref{fig:CIR} shows that the queueing performance associated with the arrival process generated by the trained DS-WGAN model matches the true benchmark, suggesting the satisfying performance of DS-WGAN for this experiment.
-We remark that, the data set $\{\mathbf{X}_i\}_{i=1}^n$ provided to the DS-WGAN model only contains the half-hour interval counts data, without any information at higher resolution.
-Therefore DS-WGAN only captures the statistical information at the half-hour and higher resolution.
-On the contrary, the benchmark performance is computed using the true underlying continuous-time process.
-This experiment also supports the use of DS-WGAN to capture statistical features in the arrival processes that present at longer time scales (hour-hour) versus inter-arrival distribution time scale (0.3 minutes).